gc120978levelup1/my-new-project-Laravel12-CRUD/README.md

 # Demo CRUD using Laravel + Vue3 ([Laravel 12](https://laravel.com/docs/12.x/installation))
 ### This is code will be used as reference guide for many purposes and act as a guide to easily implement common practices.

-## Pre-requisite before using WebApp
+## Pre-requisite before using serving this web app

 * [Postgres Database](https://www.postgresql.org/download/)
 * [Git](https://git-scm.com/downloads)